bwengals/ccsnmultivar/README.md

 from the design matrix in a deviation encoding, this value is "2".
 4. Use a chebyshev polynomial encoding on parameter "B".
 Fit "B" with a 4th degree polynomial.

-Now we instantiate the designmatrix object with two arguements, the formula, and the path to the parameter file.
+Now we instantiate the DesignMatrix object with two arguements, the formula, and the path to the parameter file.
 ```python